umputun/tg-spam/site/docs/index.md

 By default, the server is protected by basic auth with user `tg-bot` and randomly generated password.
 This password is printed to the console on startup.
 If user wants to set a custom auth password, it can be done with `--server.auth [$SERVER_AUTH]` parameter.
 Setting it to empty string will disable basic auth protection.

-Note: it is truly a **bad idea** to run the server without basic auth protection, as it allows adding/removing users and updating spam samples to anyone who knows the endpoint.
+It is truly a **bad idea** to run the server without basic auth protection, as it allows adding/removing users and updating spam samples to anyone who knows the endpoint.
 The only reason to run it without protection is inside the trusted network or for testing purposes.
+Exposing the server directly to the internet is not recommended either, as basic auth is not secure enough if used without SSL.
+It is better to use a reverse proxy with TLS termination in front of the server.

 **endpoints:**

 - `GET /ping` - returns `pong` if the server is running

 - `POST /check` - return spam check result for the message passed in the body.
 The body should be a json object with the following fields:
   - `msg` - message text
   - `user_id` - user id

 - `POST /update/spam` - update spam samples with the message passed in the body.
 The body should be a json object with the following fields:
   - `msg` - spam text

 - `POST /update/ham` - update ham samples with the message passed in the body.
 The body should be a json object with the following fields:
   - `msg` - ham text

+- `POST /delete/spam` - delete spam samples with the message passed in the body.
+The body should be a json object with the following fields:
+  - `msg` - spam text

+- `POST /delete/ham` - delete ham samples with the message passed in the body.
+The body should be a json object with the following fields:
+  - `msg` - ham text

 - `POST /users` - add user to the list of approved users.
 The body should be a json object with the following fields:
   - `user_ids` - array of user ids to add

 - `DELETE /users` - remove user from the list of approved users.
 The body should be a json object with the following fields:
   - `user_ids` - array of user ids to remove

 - `GET /users` - get the list of approved users.
 The response is a json object with the following fields:
   - `user_ids` - array of user ids

+- `GET /samples` - get the list of spam and ham samples.
+The response is a json object with the following fields:
+  - `spam` - array of spam samples
+  - `ham` - array of ham samples

+- `PUT /samples` - reload dynamic samples

 _for the real examples of http requests see [webapp.rest](https://github.com/umputun/tg-spam/blob/master/webapp.rest) file._